How to Set Up a Remote Patient Monitoring System

 Leasing Devices

 If you want to hand off the whole situation to a vendor, this is the option for you.
 If your practice is quite large, leasing is good because the cost of buying is gone, and the management cost gets dispersed.
 There is innate flexibility involved in leasing, too.
-You will always have the option to buy once your revenue comes in.

 The Puzzle of Devices, Platforms, and Apps